 Our newest title is Told at Dusk, Remembered at Dawn, a major short story collection from Laurence Staig.
 It joins the list alongside Anne Billson's superior ghost story The Ex.
 What began as an initiative to pimp my own backlist is expanding to become a curated selection of titles, some of them making their first appearance in paperback.
 Laurence Staig's The Companion was originally published in a YA list as Shapeshifter, and here makes its first appearance under its author's original choice of title and in his preferred version.
 Tim Lees' Frankenstein's Prescription was first available in a limited fine-edition run of 300 from Tartarus Press, and we're happy to offer its first mass-market edition.
-Stephen Laws' tower-block horror Darkfall is the latest addition to the list, now joined by the first UK publication of Ferocity.
+Stephen Laws' tower-block horror Darkfall is a recent addition to the list, now joined by the first UK publication of Ferocity.

 The Brooligan Press is not open to submissions at this time.

 The Northern Crime Quartet